 3. Online advertising

-Set up social media accounts (Facebook, Twitter, Pinterest, Instagram) and share hair-related content to create a community that may become your customer base in the long-term.
+Leverage social media accounts (Facebook, Twitter, Pinterest, Instagram) and share hair-related content to create a community that may become your customer base in the long-term.

 I once had a hairdresser who shared some really cool information about the local events, and I absolutely adored her for that (and for the haircuts, too)!

 Building a website doesn’t require you to know about programming nowadays.
-There are website creation tools that do everything for you.
+There are website builder tools that do everything for you.
 You just need to select the appropriate design and enter information about your services.

 The website helps your clients to see what are the available services and you will appear on search engines, so it’s really worth investing some time into.